 Brand Names: Iopidine

-- What are the possible side effects of apraclonidine ophthalmic (Iopidine Eye)?
+- What are the possible side effects of apraclonidine ophthalmic (Iopidine)?

-- What is the most important information I should know about apraclonidine ophthalmic (Iopidine Eye)?
+- What is the most important information I should know about apraclonidine ophthalmic (Iopidine)?

-- What should I discuss with my healthcare provider before using apraclonidine ophthalmic (Iopidine Eye)?
+- What should I discuss with my healthcare provider before using apraclonidine ophthalmic (Iopidine)?

-- How should I use apraclonidine ophthalmic (Iopidine Eye)?
+- How should I use apraclonidine ophthalmic (Iopidine)?

-- What happens if I miss a dose (Iopidine Eye)?
+- What happens if I miss a dose (Iopidine)?

-- What should I avoid while using apraclonidine ophthalmic (Iopidine Eye)?
+- What should I avoid while using apraclonidine ophthalmic (Iopidine)?

-- What other drugs will affect apraclonidine ophthalmic (Iopidine Eye)?
+- What other drugs will affect apraclonidine ophthalmic (Iopidine)?

 Apraclonidine reduces the amount of fluid in the eye, which decreases pressure inside the eye.

-Apraclonidine ophthalmic is used to treat or prevent high pressure inside the eye caused by certain types of eye surgery or procedures.
+Apraclonidine ophthalmic (for the eyes) is used short term to treat or prevent high pressure inside the eye.

 Apraclonidine ophthalmic may also be used for other purposes not listed in this medication guide.

-What are the possible side effects of apraclonidine ophthalmic (Iopidine Eye)?
+What are the possible side effects of apraclonidine ophthalmic (Iopidine)?

-- severe swelling, redness, or discomfort in or around your eye;
+- severe itching, redness, or discomfort in or around your eye;

 - eye pain or increased watering; or

 - feeling like something is in your eye.